Bola Adesola - Managing Director/CEO

 She has 24 years of work experience, and has worked with Nigeria Shippers’ Council as a Senior System Analyst prior to joining Standard Chartered Bank in 1999.
 She is happily married with children.

-Mobola Faloye - Chief Risk Officer and Head, Operational Risk
+Mobola Faloye - Chief Risk Officer, Executive Compliance Officer & Head, Operational Risk

 Mobola Faloye is the Chief Risk Officer and Head, Operational Risk, for West Africa.
 She is also the Country Chief Risk Officer for Nigeria and sits on the Board of Standard Chartered Bank Nigeria Limited as Executive Director, Risk.
 She joined the Bank in May 2015.
 Mobola serves as a strategic enabler for the achievement of SCB’s business objectives; utilising qualitative and quantitative engines to optimise the risk/reward balance without compromising the Bank’s integrity and core standards.